On unbounded invariant measures of stochastic dynamical systems: Homogeneity at infinity

-In fact
+In fact,

-when ${\rm supp}(\phi)\subset [m,M]$.
-Summarizing, translation of the invariant measure does not change neither the problem we study nor our assumptions.
-Existence of a corresponding $v_0$ is provided by the following lemma, whose proof will be given in Appendix \ref{app: translation}. \begin{lem} There exists $v_0>0$ such that for all $\phi\in C_C^1(\R_+^*)$ the functions $f_\phi$ and $g_\phi$ satisfy the hypotheses of Lemma \ref{lem: lim-poiss-eq}. \end{lem}
+when $\operatorname{supp}(\phi)\subset[m,M]$.
+Summarizing, translation of the invariant measure does not change the problem we study, nor our assumptions.
+Existence of a corresponding $w_0$ is provided by the following lemma, whose proof will be given in \hyperref[appendix]{Appendix}.